coppercash/Writing/_posts/2016-03-07-Gym-Membership.md

 Last Saturday, I went to a gym nearby my apartment and arranged for a membership card.

-When walking through the playground with my brand new card, I was a little disappointed.
+When walking through the gym floor with my brand new card, I was a little disappointed.

-That was because around a fifth of the equipments were under repair.
+That was because around a fifth of the equipment was under repair.

 However, since there is no other gym around, feeling regret won't be helpful either.